 Besides learning a new language, taking up culinary or photography classes are also great activities to go for.
 Be open to new possibilities.

 This can be a great way to meet other travellers and share experiences, doing something entirely new.
 Don’t like to cook?

 Think of other activities that have to do with the culture of the place you’re going to!
 There is always something interesting to learn from other cultures.

 Share Your Itinerary with a Friend or Relative

 To make sure you are on the safe side, always share your itinerary with a friend or a family member.

-The tip is valid if you are traveling in a group or not, but it is essential for those traveling alone.
+The tip is valid if you are travelling in a group or not, but it is essential for those travelling alone.
 It is always important to leave with a relative or friend a schedule of your trip and the hotels you will stay in so that in an emergency, they can find you.

 *This is a collaborative post